wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**January 12**: Slides for the introduction of this course have been posted.

 **January 11**: The [course syllabus]({{site.baseurl}}/docs/syllabus.pdf), [lecture schedule]({{site.baseurl}}/lectures/), and [course policy]({{site.baseurl}}/docs/CoursePolicy.pptx) have been finalized.

 **December 27**: The [course syllabus]({{site.baseurl}}/docs/syllabus.pdf) has been